 “A perfect production!
 Daniel Smith, it was as if the opera was written for him!”
 (Mariinsky TV)

 With a prominent presence on social media, Smith regularly appears on prime-time television including current affairs and entertainment programs; all to promote, engender and share his passion for music.
 He is committed to working with and inspiring young people through his diverse educational initiatives.

 Close to his heart, is Smith’s charity: The Daniel Smith Gift of Music Foundation.
 Mirroring his philosophy that music is the right of all, Smith donates concert tickets to those who have financial or physical constraints.

 “The return of the maestro on stage was greeted with roaring euphoria.
 The evening ended with many selfies and beautiful memories.”
 (La Voce Sannita)

-2017-18 season (November 2017) – Not to be altered without permission.
-Please contact us if this biography is out of date or if you need a shorter version.
+2021-22 season (November 2021) – Not to be altered without permission.
+Please contact us if you need a shorter version.